 “Without inspiration, which fills the soul with a healthy warmth, nothing great can ever be brought to pass.”

-In 1788, the very first edition of his book ‘Über den Umgang mit Menschen‘, which is today simply known as ‘Knigge‘ was published.
+In 1788, the very first edition of his book ‘Über den Umgang mit Menschen‘ (On Human Relations), which is today simply known as ‘Knigge‘ was published.
 Further editions appeared in the following years and Knigge faced an instant success with his work and after his death, numerous editions followed with the introduction of behavior rules.
 The modern ‘Knigge‘ we know today was born.
 Now, we associate ‘Knigge‘ with good manners and behavior even though this is not, what the author intended.
 According to Knigge, the book gives an introduction to the social interactions influenced by the ideals of the enlightenment.
 Furthermore, the author discusses sociological and social-psychological topics.
 Knigge also gives insights into his historical, literary, and journalistic knowledge.
+One can very well appreciate his thoughtful and worldly explanations as applied sociology, which becomes clear in the sections On dealing with children, On dealing with doctors, On dealing with irascibles, On dealing with villains and last but not least On dealing with oneself.

 “Act well and properly, less to please others, more to keep your own self-respect.”